James Maxwell, 1st Earl of Dirletoun: James VI and I

 Maxwell was the son of Robert Maxwell of Kirkhouse (d.
-1583) and Nichola[s] Murray, daughter of Charles Murray of Cockpool.
+1583) and Nichola[s] Murray, a daughter of Charles Murray of Cockpool.
 His mother was a sister of John Murray of the bedchamber who became Earl of Annandale.

 Maxwell was made an usher daily waiter in the household of King James in 1603.
 A younger brother, Robert Maxwell (d.
 1627) was a sergeant-at-arms.

+In June 1603, Maxwell was sent to Denmark with Roger Manners, 5th Earl of Rutland, to attend the christening of Christian, a son of Christian IV.
+Their interpreter was Thomas Ferrers.
+Maxwell brought a gift of £40 for the nurse and midwife.
+A record of names at an event in Denmark includes Inigo Jones.

+In May 1609 James VI and I wrote to his advocate in Edinburgh Thomas Hamilton to favour the lawsuit of Sir Robert Douglas and Maxwell against the Lord Herries.
 On 15 June 1610, King James rewarded the usher with lands in Dumfries.
 Another Scottish servant, Matthew Hairstanes, received a similar grant on the same day.

 Maxwell was appointed Black Rod in 1620 on the death of Sir Richard Coningsby in February 1620.
 The Black Rod officiated at the annual feast of the Order of the Garter at Windsor Castle and Maxwell was given a house there, and in 1629 he was made Keeper of the little park at Windsor.

-In May 1609 James VI and I wrote to his advocate in Edinburgh Thomas Haddington to favour the lawsuit of Sir Robert Douglas and Maxwell against the Lord Herries.

 James Maxwell injured the ear of barrister James (or Edward) Hawley at a masque or reception for the Duke of Bouillon at court in May 1612, when he dragged Hawley from a room by his ear string.
 This became a more serious affair after Hawley threatened to fight a duel, and his lawyer friends at the Inns of Court took his side, only resolved by the intervention of the king.
-There was adverse feeling in London against the Scots in the court of King James which this incident reflected, and subsequently there was discussion in 1620 if a Scot could be Black Rod, and Maxwell found it difficult to be naturalized as a denizen of England until 1622.
+Maxwell was required to make a formal apology to Hawley in the presence of the Earls of Suffolk, Northampton, and Worcester.
+He stumbled to repeat the "wordy" speech of satisfaction composed by the Earl of Northampton.
+There was adverse feeling in London against the Scots in the court of King James which this incident reflected, and subsequently there was discussion in 1620 if a Scot could be Black Rod.
+Maxwell found it difficult to be naturalized as a denizen of England until 1622.